nick3/bob-plugin-doubao-seed-translation/.github/contributing.md

 ## Triage Issues and Help Out in Discussions

 Check out the issues and discussions for the project you want to help.
-For example, here are [the issues](https://github.com/openai-translator/bob-plugin-openai-translator/issues) board and [discussions](https://github.com/openai-translator/bob-plugin-openai-translator/discussions) for OpenAI Translator Bob Plugin.
+For example, here are [the issues](https://github.com/nick3/bob-plugin-doubao-seed-translation/issues) board and [discussions](https://github.com/nick3/bob-plugin-doubao-seed-translation/discussions) for Doubao Seed Translation Bob Plugin.
 Helping other users, sharing workarounds, creating reproductions, or even poking into a bug a little bit and sharing your findings makes a huge difference.

 ## Creating an Issue